Ontario Energy Board customer service rules strengthen consumer protection

 Interest Rate Limits

-Ontario utilities can charge customers a late payment penalty of 1.5% per month – the maximum allowed by the Ontario Energy Board for electricity utilities.
-Compounded monthly, that rate works out to 19.56% per year.
+Ontario utilities can charge customers a late payment penalty of 1.5% per month (effective annual rate of 19.56% per year or 0.04896% per day) - the maximum allowed by the Ontario Energy Board for electricity utilities.
 It’s a good idea to pay your bill promptly.
-Unit sub-metering providers are allowed to charge penalties for late payment, but there is no set maximum.
+Unit sub-meter providers are allowed to charge penalties for late payment; the rate is set in their contracts with building management.

 If paying at a bank or by credit card, the payment is considered received when the financial institution acknowledges it.
 Occasionally, that will not be the same day it was paid.